 More recently Stephen has staged new productions of Madama Butterfly for the Danish National Opera (Den Jykse Opera) marking Stephen's Scandinavian debut, Così fan tutte for Colorado's legendary Central City Opera and Suor Angelica & Giannia Schicchi for the Hong Kong Academy of Performing Arts.
 Stephen was delighted to make his long awaited debut in his homeland, Australia, in 2017 with a unique production of Les Deux Enfants (a melange of Debussy's L'enfant prodigue with Ravel's L'enfant et les sortilèges) for the Queensland Conservatorium of Music in Brisbane, Australia's leading opera training academy.

-In 2018 Stephen will make his debut with the Grange Festival in Hampshire staging a new production of The Barber of Seville and will also direct the Norwegian premiere production of Andrew Lloyd's Webber's The Phantom of the Opera in a new staging at the old Oslo Opera House, Folketeateret.
+In 2018 Stephen made his debut with the Grange Festival in Hampshire staging a new production of The Barber of Seville and directed the Norwegian premiere production of Andrew Lloyd's Webber's The Phantom of the Opera in a new staging at the old Oslo Opera House, Folketeateret.
 In 2019 and 2020 Stephen will make a number of return engagements to the Santa Fe Opera, the Grange Festival, the Guildhall School of Music and Drama and the Queensland Conservatorium of Music in Australia.
 He will also make debuts at the Estonian National Opera, with a new staging of Roméo et Juliette, and at the Royal Northern College of Music.

 As Revival Director his stagings have included Madama Butterfly, Tosca and Roméo et Juliette (Royal Opera House, Covent Garden), Otello (Glyndebourne Festival Opera and San Francisco Opera) and La Rondine (Metropolitan Opera, Royal Opera House, Covent Garden, Opéra Monte Carlo, San Francisco Opera and the Théâtre du Capitole, Toulouse).